Health Nutrients

 Zinc gets good press for its role in shortening the common cold, and its possible contribution to COVID-19 prevention.
 But boosting the immune system is not all that zinc does for your body.
 So how much do you need, where should you get it, and how much is too much?
 This article answers these questions and more.

 Known for its contributions to a healthy immune system, zinc has a starring or supporting role in dozens of clinical trials studying ways to prevent COVID-19 infection and improve outcomes.
 But zinc is far more than an immune booster.
-This mineral, which comprises a measly 0.0036% of the body mass of a 150-pound human, is critical for many aspects of your health.
+This mineral, which only comprises a measly 0.0036% of the body mass of a 150-pound human, is amazingly critical for many aspects of your health.

 What Is Zinc?

 Zinc is a naturally occurring trace mineral that your body needs to fight off bacteria and viruses.
 The adult body contains about two to three grams of zinc — approximately the weight of a penny — which is stored mainly in fluid, bones, tissues, and organs.
+However, your body does not make zinc, so you need to get it from food or supplements.

-7 Health Benefits of Zinc
+The Health Benefits of Zinc

 As you can see, zinc is an essential nutrient for a healthy, functioning body.
 Here are seven important reasons to ensure you get enough zinc.